-Off topic: Creating your character in Dungeons and Dragons
+Off topic: How yo create a character in Dungeons and Dragons

 In previous articles, we have covered a bunch of beginner Dungeons and Dragons concepts — how to be a dungeon master, how to turn your favorite books into Dungeons and Dragons campaigns, and how to play Dungeons and Dragons online.
 Only alluded to is the backbone of every campaign — the characters.
 In this article, I’m going to talk about character creation, and things to think about when you’re preparing to make a character you will grow to care about.